-The nx-interface a touch screen display.
-The navigation from one page to another is done by pointing/clicking on an element.
+The nextOS interfaces are designed for a touch screen display like nx-interface, but are also usable from a desktop browser (web interface).
+The navigation from one page to another is done by pointing/clicking on an element and swiping left-right (on some pages).
 The main icons used for navigation are:

 Access to main menu.
-This icon is on every screen and click on it to come back to the top level and navigate quickly © Access to settings (level3).
+This icon is on every screen and click on it to come back to the top level and navigate quickly ® Access to settings (level3).
 There are prepared graphical screens for setting and an access to the whole list of settings with the + symbol from there in EXPERT mode. + Access to detailed lists of information (from info screen) or list of settings (from settings screen).
-The + is accessible only in EXPERT MODE for list access. Φ ON/OFF of all the functions of the inverter.
-A confirmation is asked $\leftarrow$ Back on the previous screen in the menu hierarchy \$ Enable or mute the beeping of the remote and the inverters.
+The + is accessible only in EXPERT MODE for list access. Ф ON/OFF of all the functions of the inverter.
+A confirmation will be asked. $\leftarrow$ Back to the previous screen in the menu hierarchy ٥ Enable or mute the beeping of the remote and the inverters.
 Page indicator: you can swipe left/right to move to different pages of the same level.
 For example, when there are many solar chargers in the system, you can navigate from one to another.